gregvoganesyan/Simple-Game/README.md

       - Make sure you are in the same directory as the folder (eg: if the file is in the Downloads folder -> cd Downloads)
       - Run this code in the terminal: python3 SnakeGame.py

+## Controls:
+  - The game takes a keyboard input from the user (1, 2, or 3)
+  - The user must input the desired number and press enter, an error message will occur if any other character/string is entered